sparkflows/sparkflows-docs/docs/user-guide/data-preparation/addcolumn.rst

 Expressions
 ----------------------------------------

-Below is a sample workflow which contains Expressions processor in Fire Insights.
+Below is a sample workflow which contains Expressions processor in Sparkflows.
 It demonstrates usage of Expressions node to compute new column values based on expression evaluation.

 It does the following processing of data: